 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 190).
+Amended effective November 1, 1989 (see Appendix C, amendment 190); November 1, 1990 (see Appendix C, amendment 332).

 §2K2.5.
 Possession of Firearms and Dangerous Weapons in Federal Facilities

 - (a) Base Offense Level: 6

 - (b) Cross Reference

 - If the defendant possessed the firearm or other dangerous weapon with intent to use it in the commission of another offense, apply \$2X1.1 (Attempt, Solicitation, or Conspiracy) in respect to that other offense if the resulting offense level is greater than that determined above.